 Concerts in the park, theater productions, art galleries and holiday strolls are just some of the attractions to downtown Waco.
 The annual Waco Cultural Arts Festival attracts thousands to downtown Waco for a three-day event featuring artists and musicians.
 Tree-lined Austin Avenue, the gentle slope of Indian Spring Park and the open space of Heritage Square are among the amenities that provide wonderful entertainment settings year round.
 Cafes, wine bars and coffee shops host evening musical entertainment throughout the area too.

 For a full calendar of events and description of arts and entertainment, visit CreativeWaco.org.

 Downtown Waco offers restaurants and bars with both indoor and outdoor seating.
 Bakeries, sandwich shops, cafes and coffee houses are popular with students, residents and tourists alike.
 Upscale dining and sidewalk cafes create a variety for all occasions.
 The Waco Downtown Farmers Market sells fresh produce and other goods each Saturday morning and Tuesday evening along the Brazos River.

-Food trucks are also leaving their mark in downtown Waco these days, which is why the Greater Waco Chamber created The Texas Food Truck Showdown & Sunset Cinema.
+Food trucks are also leaving their mark in downtown Waco these days, which is why the Greater Waco Chamber created The Texas Food Truck Showdown.
 Up to 40 food trucks and additional mobile vendors come in from around Texas to compete for the title of The Texas Food Truck Champion and a grand prize of $2,500.
-So make sure to head downtown on April 1, 2017 for the next food truck competition!
+So make sure to head downtown on March 17, 2018 for the next food truck competition!